Searchresults

 Powerpoint presentations are an obvious teaching tool for many lecturers.
 However, putting a good PowerPoint presentation together is not as simple as it seems.
 Take advantage of these tips!

 What is the general rule of thumb with PowerPoint presentations?The Education and Examinations codes (art.
-49) states that each lecturer …
+49) states that …

 Read more -